t-muko/update-lxc-container/README.md

 A script to perform release upgrade on Ubuntu LXC container

-The script mounts the LXC container root filesystem and required proc, sysfs and devpts from the host system to the container so that LXC container can be upgraded offline using host systems networking functions.
+The script mounts the LXC container root filesystem and required proc, sysfs and devpts from the host system to the container so that LXC container can be upgraded offline using host system's networking functions.
 As the LXC container is not running during the upgrade, all services should upgrade without issues.